radiolacattor/internship/task3/nginxPlaybook/README.md

-Ansible playbook for installing nginx on Ubuntu 20.04 LTS
+Ansible playbook for installing nginx on CentOS 7, 8
 ___

 ### Install nginx ###